vcharpenay/wot-catalogue/README.md

 ## Getting Started

-See the [online search engine](http://www.vcharpenay.link/wot-catalogue/) to browse concepts.
+See the [online search engine](http://www.vcharpenay.link/wot-catalogue/) to browse concepts or download [the full catalogue in Turtle](wot-catalogue.ttl).

 ## Documentation